file-format/Products/content/en/image/javascript/color-thief/index.md

 <h2 class="h2title">What is Color Thief?</h2>
-<p>Color Thief is a very simple lightweight image processing library that enables software developers to grab color from images using JavaScript.
+<p>Color Thief is a simple lightweight image processing library that enables software developers to grab color from images using JavaScript.
 It is a pure JavaScript library that can work on Node as well as in-browser without any external dependencies.
 The API Gets the dominant color from the image.
 Color is returned as an array of three integers representing red, green, and blue values.
 While working in the browser, you need to use HTML image for processing and while using the Node you need to use the URL of the image.</p>
 <p>The Color Thief package includes multiple distribution files to support different environments and build processes. color-thief.js is the main file for processing the images, color-thief.mjs is used for modern browsers as well as Webpack and Rollup and color-thief.umd.js is used for simple script tag loading.</p>

 {{< /SinglePage/PageBody/tab/text >}}